carpentries-lab/metagenomics-analysis/_episodes/10-hands_on-diversity.md

 $ class(merged_metagenomes)
 $ View(merged_metagenomes@tax_table@.Data)
 ~~~
-The "class" command indicate that we already have our phyloseq object and
+The "class" command indicate that we already have our phyloseq object.
+Also,
-inside the tax_table we see that it looks just like the one created before.
+inside the tax_table we see that it looks just like the one created in the
-Lets get rid of some of the innecesary characters in the OTUs identificator
+last episode of the lesson.
+Let's get rid of some of the innecesary characters
-and put name to the taxonomic ranks:
+in the OTUs identificator and put name to the taxonomic ranks:

 ~~~
 $ merged_metagenomes@tax_table@.Data <- substring(merged_metagenomes@tax_table@.Data, 4)
 $ colnames(merged_metagenomes@tax_table@.Data)<- c("Kingdom", "Phylum", "Class", "Order", "Family", "Genus", "Species")